 - Service-learning is of sufficient duration to allow students to meet community needs and also achieve learning objectives.

 Karen has also facilitated the launch of a program within Georgetown ISD called THE LOCKER (formerly Eagle Locker).
-Supervised by GISD, this special program was created and is maintained by student-athletes as a means of serving their fellow students who are in need.
+Supervised by GISD, student-athletes maintain this special program as a means of serving their fellow students in need.
 Purchased items are kept in a secure space and are discreetly available, free of charge, to students in need.
 THE LOCKER is now available on seven GISD campuses.